Soumya5122/Enhancing-Real-Time-Communication-A-WebRTC-Based-Video-Chat-Application_/README.md

 and data streams directly, without relying on intermediate servers or platforms.
 In this paper, we propose a video chat application that uses WebRTC and Node.js, a JavaScript runtime environment that allows for fast and scalable network applications.

+#How to run:
+1) Update the firebase project config in the main.js file.

+2)npm install

+3)npm run dev